Andrettin/Wyrmsun/readme.txt

 - A idle worker button now appears in the upper right corner of the screen if there are any idle workers.
 - Fixed a few minor issues with button clicking.
 - Encyclopedia, tech tree and quest tooltips are now drawn as popups.
+- Added new Gnashorn and Yale backgrounds (used for Wyrmsun with permission).

 -----------------------------------------------------------------------
 - 1.3.3